DEIPworld/deip-graphene/README.md

-# Introducing Deip
+# Introducing DEIP

 Deip is an spots media blockchain with Delegated Proof of Stake consensus algorithm.

   - Currency symbol DEIP
-  - No emission
+  - Fixed supply, first 20 years of emission starting from 8% and going down to 0% with step of 0.4% per years

 # Public Announcement & Discussion